vamsijay11/Tour-Travel-Website-reactJs-/README.md

 # Getting Started with Create React App

  travel website serves as an information hub for prospective travelers planning a getaway.
 Today, people travel for a range of experiences—babymoons, staycations, voluntourism or bleisure—you name it.
-So, provide as much relevant information as possible to help users plan their trips
+So, provide as much relevant information as possible to help users plan their trips by using information of cost , rating in website etc.

 ## Available Scripts